-Why is victory in Bellary very special for Congress?
+Karnataka bypolls 2018: Why is victory in Bellary very special for Congress?

 After Kolur Basavanagoud won the bypoll (The bypoll was held after Sonia Gandhi vacated the seat.) in 2000.
 VS Ugrappa became the first Congress leader to win Bellary.
 BJP ha won here 2004, 2009, and Srirmulu had won in 2014.
 The defeated candidate J Shantha had won in 2009.

-DK Shivakumar in charge:
+DK Shivakumar in charge

 Minister DK Shivakumar, who is also minister in-charge of Bellary, was made in-charge of the Bellary Lok Sabha seat after the EC announcement election dates.
 The victory in Bellary surely strengthens his position in the party.
 In fact, the Congress's decision to entrust Shivakumar, with the responsibility of ensuring its victory in the constituency reportedly did not go down well with party MLAs loyal to the Jarkiholi brothers.
 According to reports, ST MLAs, who are staunch loyalists of the brothers, were unhappy with the party giving the responsibility of selecting an ST candidate for the constituency, which is reserved for the community.